bmcmahen/touchable-hook/Readme.md

 ## Why?

 When building mobile web apps it's challenging to get interactive elements to **feel** just right.
-Using this hook makes this easier:
+Using this hook makes it easier:

 - **hover state is provided only when using a mouse**.
 - **active state is available after a configurable delay**.
 This is useful for avoiding highlighting list elements when scrolling, but providing immediate visual feedback on elements like buttons.